mozzius/arbitra/docs/Arbitra - Evaluation.md

 I am very happy with the UI (although it is irritating I couldn't find icons that fit with the Windows aesthetic), and I am very pleased with how the page system worked out.
 The code is modular and flexible, and I am happy that I did not need any libraries to deal with the UI except Electron.
 In fact, a personal goal was not to use modules outside of the standard library where possible, and I managed to end up with only four dependencies, including Electron.
 Whilst this was probably not the best idea if I was trying to make an actual cryptocurrency, it made me deal with a lot of things on a very low level, especially the cryptography, and ultimately made the project more interesting.

-If I had more time, I would have:
+If I had more time, I would:

-- Cleaned up the networking aspect and added the dynamic difficulty.
+- Clean up the networking aspect and add the dynamic difficulty.
-- Changed the way mining works, possibly using another Electron renderer process instead.
+- Change the way mining works, possibly using another Electron renderer process instead.
-- Made the styling better match a Windows application.
+- Make the styling better match a Windows application.
-- Added a system to give the user more feedback outside of the developer console.
+- Add a system to give the user more feedback outside of the developer console.
-- Made some of the algorithms more efficient.
+- Make some of the algorithms more efficient.
-- Added a systen where you could request money through the network.
+- Add a systen where you could request money through the network.
+- Build the application so it could be run as a normal `.exe`

+I had attempted to build the project, but however it was far more complex that anticipated and I had to settle with the `npm start` script due to time constraints.